hieuvp/learning-kubernetes/09-kubernetes-service-accounts/README.md

 ```
 <!-- AUTO-GENERATED-CONTENT:END -->

-The serviceAccountName key is specified and
+The `serviceAccountName` key is specified and
 contains the name of the ServiceAccount used by that Pod, demo-sa.
 As we saw above,
 if the serviceAccountName is not specified in the Pod specification,
 the default ServiceAccount of the namespace is used.

-As we did with the pod-default Pod,
+As we did with the `pod-default` Pod,
-we now run a shell within the alpine container of the Pod pod-demo-sa,
+we now run a shell within the alpine container of the Pod `pod-demo-sa`,
 get the token belonging to the demo-sa ServiceAccount,
 and use it to query the list of Pods within the default namespace.